GETSI Teaching Materials >Ice and Sea Level Changes > Unit 2: Temperature--a global trendsetter

 Part 3:

 In class, students will be provided with an air temperature time series from 1992-present and sea level data for the same time period.
-(Depending on class size, time constraints, and whether Unit 2 is being used in a lecture or lab setting, the instructor may choose to provide students with a time series or have students create their own time series by hand or using Excel from data in ASCII format.)
+(Depending on class size, time constraints, and whether Unit 2 is being used in a lecture or lab setting, the instructor may choose to provide students with a time series or have students create their own time series by hand or using the Excel file.)
 Students will calculate temperature and sea level trends and use their calculations to project temperature and sea level data points for the year 2100.

 Raw data (if instructors want students to create the plots themselves).
 Guides for teaching with Excel are available.
 (Resources Graphing Tutorial: Graphing with Excel has a section on plotting trend lines that might be useful.)